-- DSL (Designated Safeguarding Lead): Sarah Helm head@wff.gloucs.sch.uk tel: 01594 530428 or 01600 713501 - DDSLs (Designated Deputy Safeguarding Leads): Clare King, Bernie Kilty - Nominated safeguarding champion and nominated member of the Management Committee for CIC (Children in Care) - Helen Blanch in response to the views of Gloucestershire Children in Care they are no longer called LAC (Looked after Children).
+- DSL (Designated Safeguarding Lead): Sarah Helm head@wff.gloucs.sch.uk tel: 01594 530428 or 01600 713501 - DDSLs (Designated Deputy Safeguarding Leads): Natalie Frey, David Le Templier, Nadia Arnold - In the event of all Safeguarding leads being off one site then the Safeguarding lead on the other site will be phoned.
+In the event of no safeguarding leads available across the federation, the safeguarding lead at Clearwell Primary School will be contacted. - Nominated safeguarding champion and nominated member of the Management Committee for CIC (Children in Care) - Helen Blanch in response to the views of Gloucestershire Children in Care they are no longer called LAC (Looked after Children).
 They are now referred to as Children in Care (CIC).
 All documentation is being changed accordingly across the county.

-The overall responsibility for safeguarding and child protection rests with the DSL and this responsibility cannot be delegated (as per KCSIE September 2016).
+The overall responsibility for safeguarding and child protection rests with the DSL and this responsibility cannot be delegated (as per KCSIE September 2019).